Limeload/PeerCashew/README.md

 * SendGrid API for email delivery
 * LinkedIn API for employment verification
 * TransUnion API for credit checks
+* Some icons used in this project are provided by [Storyset](https://storyset.com/).

 ## Figma